orbeon/orbeon-forms-doc/form-builder/formulas.md

 ![Basic Settings and Formulas](images/section-settings.png)

-In the Section/Grid Settings dialog, XPath expressions are used to specify the following aspects of a section or grid:
+In the Section/Grid Settings dialog, formulas are used to specify the following aspects of a section or grid:

 - **Visibility:** Boolean expression specifying whether the section is visible or not.
     - If this field is left blank, then the section is always visible.